A study in the UK compared how risk factors such as smoking, diabetes, and high blood pressure affect the risk of a heart attack in women and men.

-A heart attack occurs when the blood flows becomes critically decreased or stops completely, leading to heart muscle damage.
-Heart attack symptoms include chest discomfort and pain, shortness of breath and pain in the arms, back, neck, jaw, or stomach.
+A heart attack occurs when the blood flow becomes critically decreased or stops completely, leading to heart muscle damage.
+Heart attack symptoms include chest discomfort and pain, shortness of breath, and pain in the arms, back, neck, jaw, or stomach.

 Researchers at The George Institute for Global Health, University of Oxford, United Kingdom, compared how risk factors affect the incidence of heart attack in women and men.
 They recently published their study in The BMJ.

 They completed a questionnaire and were interviewed and had a physical examination.
-The information collected included their medical history, use of medications and lifestyle factors such as smoking.
+The information collected included their medical history, use of medications, and lifestyle factors such as smoking.

 Smoking, diabetes, and high blood pressure increase the risk of heart attack in women more than men

-The researchers found that smoking, diabetes, high blood pressure and being overweight (BMI>25) increased the risk of heart attack in both men and women.
-However, some of these factors increase the risk of a heart attack more in women than in men.
+The researchers found that smoking, diabetes, high blood pressure, and being overweight (BMI>25) increased the risk of heart attack in both men and women.

 Men who smoke have over twice the risk of a heart attack than men who have never smoked.
 However, women who smoke have over three times the risk of women who have never smoked.

-Excess risk persisted in aging women
+The excess risk persisted in aging women

 The increase in the risk linked to factors such as smoking and high blood pressure lessened in both men and women as they grew older.
-However, the additional excess risk of these factors in women persisted with ageing.
+However, the additional excess risk of these factors in women persisted with aging.

-A combination of an ageing population and unhealthy lifestyles is expected to lead to women having a similar overall rate of heart attack to men.
+A combination of an aging population and unhealthy lifestyles is expected to lead to women having a similar overall rate of heart attack to men.